larryclaman/sample-keda-queue-jobs/README.md

 # KEDA jobs with Azure Storage Queues
 ### based on https://github.com/tomconte/sample-keda-queue-jobs but substantially modified

 These samples show how to use [KEDA](https://github.com/kedacore/keda) to automatically schedule Kubernetes workloads based on an Azure Storage Queue trigger.
+Addtionally (optionally), you can use KEDA scaling to trigger the cluster autoscaler.

 ## Sample #1 - Linux nodes, ephemeral disks, workloads scheduled as  jobs
 This sample creates an AKS cluster with an ephemeral-disk linux node pool.